 \section{Loop Corrections}

 \SARAH calculates the analytical expressions for the one-loop corrections to the tadpoles and the self energy of all particles.
-These calculations are performed in \(\overline{DR}\)-scheme and in the 't Hooft gauge.
+These calculations are performed in \(\overline{\text{DR}}\)-scheme and in the 't Hooft gauge.
 To command to start the calculation is

-As usual, \verb"Eigenstates" can in the case of the MSSM either be \verb"GaugeES" for the gauge eigenstates or \verb"EWSB" for the eigenstates after EWSB.
-If the vertices for the given set of eigenstates were not calculated before, this is done before the calculation of the loop contributions begins. \\ \paragraph*{Conventions} Using the conventions of \cite{Pierce:1996zz}, the results will contain the Passarino Veltman integrals listed in app.~\ref{sec:Integrals}.
+As usual, \verb"Eigenstates" can be for instance in the case of the MSSM either \verb"GaugeES" for the gauge eigenstates or \verb"EWSB" for the eigenstates after EWSB.
+If the vertices for the given set of eigenstates were not calculated before, this is done before the calculation of the loop contributions begins.
+As option a list with fields can be given ({\tt OnlyWith -> {Particle1,Particle2,...}}).
+Only corrections involving these fields as internal particles are included. \\ \paragraph*{Conventions} Using the conventions of Ref.~\cite{Pierce:1996zz}, the results will contain the Passarino Veltman integrals listed in app.~\ref{sec:Integrals}.
 The involved couplings are abbreviated by \begin{enumerate} \item \verb"Cp[p1,p2,p3]" and \verb"Cp[p1,p2,p3,p4]" for non-chiral, three and four point interactions involving the particles \verb"p1" - \verb"p4". \item \verb"Cp[p1,p2,p3][PL]" and \verb"Cp[p1,p2,p3][PR]" for chiral, three-point interactions involving the fields \verb"p1" - \verb"p3". \end{enumerate} The self energies can be used for calculating the radiative corrections to masses and mass matrices, respectively.
 We have summarized the needed formulas for this purpose in app.~\ref{sec:OneLoopMass}.
 For calculating the loop corrections to a mass matrix, it is convenient to use unrotated, external fields, while the fields in the loop are rotated.
 Therefore, \SARAH adds to the symbols of the external particle in the interaction an \verb"U" for 'unrotated', e.g. \verb"Sd" \(\rightarrow\) \verb"USd".
 The mixing matrix associated to this field in the vertex has to be replaced by the identity matrix when calculating the correction to the mass matrix. \paragraph*{Results} The results for the loop corrections are saved in two different ways.
 First as list containing the different loop contribution for each particle.
 Every entry reads